 To best protect the safety of our students and staff, we changed the way support was provided by our Recovery College from March so we could adhere to the Government’s advice on social distancing and infection control.

-In place of building-based and face-to-face support and courses, over the past few months, our teams have been offering a ‘virtual’ term of courses via Zoom video-conferencing software and telephone support and workbooks for students who are unable to access our online courses.
+In place of building-based and face-to-face support and courses, our team are offering a ‘virtual’ term of courses via Zoom video-conferencing software as well as telephone support.

 - Facebook: @BHRecoveryCollege